 "Honey, you know pumpkins don't draw." replied the mother, "I think you look really great!"

-"Well this pumpkin does draw, and I want him to do it again."
+"Well this pumpkin does draw," she said, "and I want him to do it again."

 'Yeah, kid, you tell her!'
 I thought to myself knowing what a great artist I was...